seankao31/seankao31.github.io/src/routes/now/+page.md

 ---

-I’m still figuring things out.
-I quit my job in May 2025 and decided I’m done with full-time work.
-I’ve got a few ideas of what to try to work for myself, but no solid plan yet.

 ###### Building [this very website](https://www.yhkao.com)

 I said “building,” but I’ve accepted that I probably won’t settle on a design anytime soon.
 For now, I’m focusing on the content, because that’s what really matters.